uwspstar/FullStack/CSharp/code-effective/readme.md

 - The documentation for .NET recommends that you consider the size of a type as a determining factor between value types and reference types.

 ### Ensure That 0 Is a Valid State for Value Types
+-  Never create an enum that does not include 0 as a valid choice.

 - You cannot name an indexer in C#.
 Therefore, every different indexer in a type must have distinct parameter lists to avoid ambiguity.